kuangticus/algorithms/README.md

 | Case Condition | trial 1 time (mS) | trial 2 time (mS) | trial 3 time (mS) | Average time (mS) |

 /**************************************************************************************************************************/
+ Text files

+ The two text files that are include in the zip are mergeTime.txt and insertTime.cpp, these are the runtime tables for the merge sort and insertion sort alogrithms, respectivley.
+These tables are also included in the written portion of homework 1.